“You want war? I’ll give you war!” A famous line from one of the Philippines’ telenovelas.

 Even if the resort owner’s towering physique is a marked contrast from my petite stature — even by Filipino standards — I don’t allow it to intimidate me.
 I don’t allow it to make me clam up and shut up — the way I did with my father’s abusive ways.

-The resort owner may have the home court advantage — especially as his ‘court’ (his wife and resort staff) surrounds him, watching him bully and verbally attack me and with no one making an effort to stop him! 😮
+The resort owner may have the home court advantage — particularly since his ‘court’ (his wife and resort staff) surrounds him, watching him bully and verbally attack me and with no one making an effort to stop him! 😮

 But I don’t let that stop me from fighting back.